toddledev/documentation/docs/12-workflows/02-working-with-workflows/index.md

 ---

 # Create a workflow
-A workflow can be created on any event in toddle.
+A workflow can be created on any event in Nordcraft.
 This can be a standard JavaScript event on an element, a custom [event on a component](/components/interface-and-lifecycle/#setting-up-events) or lifecycle events like `On load` or `On attribute change`.

 ![Create a workflow|16/9](create-workflow-on-event.webp){https://toddle.dev/projects/docs_examples/branches/main/components/screenshot-workflows?canvas-width=800&selection=nodes.root.events.onClick&rightpanel=events&canvas-height=800}

 To create a workflow on an event:
 1. Select the event.
-This can be any event in toddle
+This can be any event in Nordcraft
 2. Add [nodes](#nodes) to create your logic

 # Reusable workflows